-- Technical assistance to integrate COYL into your MWC, - COYL presentations at your MWC meetings, - Connections to COYL advocates to your MWC who can champion healthy aging, - Subject matter experts for community programming, - Tools and resources that can support your efforts related to COYL.
+- Technical assistance to integrate COYL into your MWC, - COYL presentations at your MWC meetings, photos, videos, and stories via info@njhcqi.org.

+- Connections to COYL advocates to your MWC who can champion healthy aging, - Subject matter experts for community programming, - Tools and resources that can support your efforts related to COYL.